 Once my elementary education group arrived at the boy’s school, we were surprised of how little notification the staff received of us coming to teach for three days.
 We had a supervisor of the boys give us a tour of their campus, but no one understood that we had lessons ready to teach that day.
 We all began to worry that we would not be able to teach these boys and that the staff didn’t want us there.

 While planning these past two nights, we realized the students would learn best if we split the students into their two designated groups and each group had one designated teacher.
 My group was the less advanced first graders.
 I began teaching them missing addend addition using word problems on the smart board.
-The students enjoyed writing their equations and solutions on the board and then using pictures of soccer balls ( I had infinitely duplicated one image) as manipulatives to explain their thought processes.
-This seemed to work very well, and then once they seemed like they had grasped the concept, we worked on the iPad with the program “Math Minis”.
+The students enjoyed writing their equations and solutions on the board and then using pictures of soccer balls as manipulatives to explain their thought processes.
+Once they seemed like they had grasped the concept, we worked on the iPad with the program “Math Minis”.
 The students used the addition and subtraction categories within this game.
 A few students of mine were ready to move onto simple subtraction.
-Most of them solved the problems with tally marks.
-I taught the the technique of counting on to solve subtraction problems.
+Since most of them solved problems with tally marks, I taught the the technique of counting on to solve subtraction problems.
 They really enjoyed that.

 Brother Armond spoke to us after day 2 and explained how much he enjoyed all of the different techniques we were sharing with the students to help them solve various problems in new ways.
 These boys are only taught the basics of their operations.
 They are expected to memorize and figure the answers out in their own ways.
 They do not get taught techniques to help them in the process.
 Techniques are what help students really understand mathematical concepts, which help them understand more difficult math in the future.
 So we were all really dedicated to teaching various techniques.
 We taught partial products, adding on, the multiplication by nines trick, grouping in multiplication and division, borrowing in subtraction and many other techniques.

 Throughout our time spent at the boy’s school, I was able to catch bits and pieces of a few boys playing their instruments.
-They were wonderful, even though our fellow Augie teachers notified us that they cannot read music or have ever heard their music being played by anyone other then each other.
+They were wonderful, even though our fellow Augie teachers notified us that the boys cannot read music and have never heard their music being played by anyone other then each other.
 These musicians were clearly dedicated and well behaved.
 Music is what will keep some of these boys out of trouble, as we have read about in Catch a Fire, the Bob Marly documentary.
-It’s was truly inspiring to all of us, and most clearly to the Augie music teaching group.
+It was truly inspiring to all of us, and most clearly to the Augie music teaching group.

 Posted on January 4th, 2013 by stephanielorr10